-Cryptographic module validations (FIPS 140-X, ISO/IEC 19790)
+Cryptographic Module Validations FIPS 140-2/3 (ISO/IEC 19790)

-The cryptographic modules in Apple's operating systems have been repeatedly validated by the Cryptographic Module Validation Program (CMVP) as conformant with U.S. Federal Information Processing Standards (FIPS) 140-2 following each major release of the operating systems since 2012.
-For each major release, Apple submits the modules to the CMVP for validation of the cryptographic modules.
-These modules provide cryptographic operations for Apple platforms and are available for third party apps.
+The cryptographic modules in Apple operating systems have been repeatedly validated by the Cryptographic Module Validation Program (CMVP) as being conformant with U.S. Federal Information Processing Standards (FIPS) 140-2 following each major release of the operating systems since 2012.
+After each major release, Apple submits all modules to the CMVP for full cryptographic validation.
+These validated modules provide cryptographic operations for Apple provided services and are available for third-party apps to use.

-Apple achieved Security Level 1 for the software based modules: "CoreCrypto Module on Intel" and the "CoreCrypto Kernel Module on Intel" for macOS, "CoreCrypto Module on ARM" and "CoreCrypto Kernel Module on ARM" for all other Apple operating systems.
+Apple achieves Security Level 1 each year for the software based modules: "CoreCrypto Module on Intel" and the "CoreCrypto Kernel Module on Intel" for macOS, "CoreCrypto Module on ARM" and "CoreCrypto Kernel Module on ARM" for iOS, iPadOS, tvOS, watchOS and the firmware on the embedded Apple T2 Security Chip in a Mac.

 In 2019, Apple achieved FIPS Security Level 2 for the embedded hardware module identified as "Apple Secure Enclave Processor (SEP) Secure Key Store (SKS) Cryptographic Module" enabling government approved use of SEP generated and managed keys.
 Apple will continue to pursue higher levels for the hardware module with each successive major OS release as appropriate.

 FIPS 140-3 was approved by the U.S. Department of Commerce in 2019.
 The most notable change in this version of the standard is the use of ISO/IEC standards, ISO/IEC 19790:2015 and the associated testing standard ISO/IEC 24759:2017.
-The CMVP have initiated a transition program and have indicated that starting in 2020, cryptographic modules will be validated using FIPS 140-3 as a basis.
-Apple cryptographic modules will aim to meet the FIPS 140-3 standard as soon as practicable.
+The CMVP has initiated a transition program and have indicated that starting in 2020, cryptographic modules will begin to be validated using FIPS 140-3 as a basis.
+Apple cryptographic modules will aim to meet and transition to the FIPS 140-3 standard as soon as practicable.